yuhsuan1203/TSC/writeup_template.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 I chose a well known architecture called Lenet-5.
+Because the grid of the image contains simple shape like diagonal lines, .

 ### Test a Model on New Images